 WHILE YOU'RE HERE

-- If you need to leave personal items in your car, keep them safely stored in the trunk or otherwise hidden from view.
+- Limited coat check is available.
+If you need to leave personal items in your car, keep them safely stored in the trunk or otherwise hidden from view.
 The Museum does not accept responsibility for the loss or theft of visitors’ personal items.

 - Sanitize your hands as soon as you arrive inside the Museum, and wash them frequently during your visit.
 Hand-sanitizer stations can be found throughout the Museum.